-In this website, I am showcasing my collection of communication equipment used by German, English, Canadian, American and Japanese forces in World War 2.
+This website shows my collection of radio euipment used by German, English, Canadian, American and Japanese forces in World War 2.
 I have been collecting these equipment for almost thirty years now.
 Most of the equipment shown on this website are in fully operational conditions as they were back in 1940-1945.
-I am repairing, make them original again, these equipment myself using only authentic components and blueprints which I have collected.
+I am repairing, adding all kind od remote control parts, make them original again, these equipment using only authentic components and blueprints which I have collected.

 And, as a licensed radio amateur, callsign PA0 PZD, I am also trying to make contacts with other radio amateurs with these restored equipment.
 It is amazing, that these old fashioned, more then 65 years old, radio’s still doing very well, comparing them with the modern radio’s of today.
 Of course, frequency bands are more crowdy today with all kind of signals, then at that time, also the technical standard at that time was less then today.